LartTyler/mhdb-wilds-docs/source/includes/_data_types.md

 |DateTime|An [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations) string representing date and time, in UTC.|
 |Discriminant&lt;T>|A value of type `T` that indicates which subtype the object represents.
 See [Union Types](#union-types) for more information.|

+## GameId
+The game ID type represents an identifier derived from the game files.
+This value is a 32-bit signed integer, and will _always_ be stable across updates and imports.
+Due to the way the API is constructed, an object may change its `id` field after an import, but objects with a `gameId` field will always use the same value, even if the database were to be wiped out and rebuilt.

+If you need long-term persistent storage for an object reference for your application, you should use the object's game ID if it has one, or the game ID of the nearest parent with one and some unique identifier on the object itself, such as:

+- For [Armor](#armor), store the `gameId` from the [Armor Set](#armor-sets) and the `kind` from the armor.
+- For [SkillRanks](#skillrank), store the `gameId` from the [Skill](#skills) and the `level` from the skill rank.

 ## Rank
 An enumerated value, one of the following: